-- Team Advisor: Help teams translate their ideas into the pro-forma template.
+- Team Advisor: Help teams translate their ideas into the pro-forma template (financial model), stay in their team roles, and stay within the UrbanPlan rules.
 Volunteers must be familiar with the UrbanPlan pro-forma template and adept at spreadsheets.
 Time commitment: 6 hours each workshop.

 - Facilitator: Meet, consult, and advise the teams two times during the day.
 Volunteers must have real estate experience, be familiar with the Elmwood case, and be able to guide participants and give good advice.
 Time commitment: 2 hours each workshop.